mojaloop/documentation/docs/community/contributing/design-review.md

     - To help identify and mitigate technical and/or business risks to any of our stakeholders, users or other contributors.
 - Impact Assessment
-    - To help identify other areas of the system or teams who may be impacted by the change, and to facilitate communication with them.
+    - To help identify other areas of the system, teams and stakeholders who may be impacted by the change, and to facilitate communication with them.
 - Standards & Cohesion
     - To guide on established Mojaloop standards for tooling, third party component choices and design patterns with a view to maintaining cohesion across the entire Mojaloop codebase.